na-na-hi/renget/archive/MixtralForRetards.md

 -

-Some tips from another Anon that they may add to:
+Some tips from another Anon that others may add to:
 >https://rentry.org/mixtral-bot-tips

 ---